-Sentential form aB Input string aac
+Sentential residue aB String residue aac

-Sentential form aB Input string ac
+Sentential residue aB String residue ac

 which implies that we must be able to derive c directly from B, which we cannot do.
 We must conclude either that we cannot derive the string, or that we must have made a wrong decision somewhere along the line.
 In this case, fairly obviously, we went wrong right at the beginning.
 Had we used production (2) and not (1) we should have matched the string quite easily.